riccardocossu/i18split/README.md

 Why don't you check [i18split-export](https://github.com/riccardocossu/i18split-export) out?
 Another lucky day for you!

+# Still not enough...
+I hate CSV and prefer some other format

+Well, why don't you [write your own pugin](https://github.com/riccardocossu/i18split/wiki/Driver)?

 ## Time to try!

 i18split-maven-plugin is on maven central so you don't need any more configuration to get started!